PHACDataHub/metabaser/README.md

 ## Installation

-The simplest way to install the package is directly from gitlab using `devtools`.
+The simplest way to install the package is directly from github using `devtools`.

 ```
 library(devtools)